clg-du/bootstrap-5-tutorial/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Start exploring the different components and features of Bootstrap 5.
-4. Watch the lecture series with code provided in the `lectures` folder.
+4. Watch the recorded lecture series with code provided in the `lectures` folder.

 ## Features